SpecFlowOSS/SpecFlowWiki/Generating-Skeleton-Code.md

 _Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Context-Injection]].
 We use the GitHub wiki for authoring the documentation pages._

-You can automatically create a suitable class with skeletong bindings and methods in Visual Studio.
+You can automatically create a suitable class with skeleton bindings and methods in Visual Studio.
 To do so:

 1. Open your feature file.
 1. Right-click in the editor and select **Generate Step Definitions** from the menu.